 One of the first things that an installer does when you have solar panels mounted is to investigate the area for trees that could cast a shadow over the panels or drop branches down on them.
 If you can avoid sustaining physical damage to your panels, then you will be able to receive solar energy for years to come.
 It is even possible to exceed the lifespan average of 25-30 years.
 There are specialty products that you can invest in to help prevent specified damages to the panels.
 As an example, the critter guards.
 This will prevent animals from nesting under and around your panels.
 If you have animals nesting around your panels, it can cause damage over time.

 Solar Panel Installation by Alternative Energy, LLC

-Alternative Energy, LLC offers affordable solar installation, off-grid solar systems, residential solar panels, solar batteries for home & business, solar air conditioning, solar carports & canopies, commercial solar panels, solar EV charging stations, solar panel repair, and other very effective energy-saving products & services in Louisiana.
+Alternative Energy, LLC offers affordable solar panel installation, off-grid solar systems, residential solar panels, solar batteries for home & business, solar air conditioning, solar carports & canopies, commercial solar panels, solar EV charging stations, solar panel removal and reinstall, solar panel repair, and other very effective energy-saving products & services.
 View our solar financing options.
 We offer solar panel installation all over the entire United States.